DERRICK MAY: Father’s Day is on Sunday and the holiday of course makes us think about our dad, Da

 * * * * *

 The following month, the re-entry draft came and went.
 Jerry was right – there would be a strong market for my services, even more then he realized.
-I was chosen by eight teams: The Expos, The Angels, Phillies, Pirates, Indians, Cubs, Royals and the Yankees.
+I was chosen by seven teams: The Angels, Phillies, Giants, Indians, Brewers, Mets and the Yankees.
 Some teams chose me simply to have a dialogue, but weren’t terribly serious.

 I got a call from Charlie Fox about returning to the Expos.
 I know Stan Bahnsen, the Expos’ other right-handed reliever was a free agent as well.
 Charlie asked me, “So do you wanna come back?”

 “I love the guys, Charlie.”
 I replied, “Of course I wanna come back.”

 “Ok, so that’s settled, what do you want?”

 “Try to get me four years if you can, at least $300k per.
 If it’s for three years, I want $400k.
 If it’s four years, I’ll take $300k.
 And I want a bonus of $600k.”

 Charlie’s like, “Ok, Johnny, let me see what I can do.”
 So Charlie comes back the next day.

 “So, I spoke with the guys here – they’re interested, but they’re not interested.”